Bryan School District Upgrades to Plus

 When Bryan City Schools in Ohio consolidated three of its aging schools into a purpose-built campus, technology was central to their new environment.
 With 370 interactive screens across three schools, this was an extensive project with some specific requirements.

-The school was looking for easy collabouration between existing technology and software, such as their Chromebooks, Macs and Google Education suite, and they also wanted a reliable and secure MDM solution to enable the tech team to remotely manage the screens across the vast campus.
+The school was looking for easy collaboration between existing technology and software, such as their Chromebooks, Macs, and Google Education suite, and they also wanted a reliable and secure MDM solution to enable the tech team to remotely manage the screens across the vast campus.
 Clevertouch, with support from Tierney’s, proved to be the clear answer.
-We spoke to Bryan City School District’s Director of Technology, Tom Karnes, about his experiencing in overseeing the installation of this immense project.
+We spoke to Bryan City School District’s Director of Technology, Tom Karnes, about his experience in overseeing the installation of this immense project.

 How did you approach specifying new classroom technology?